smo0ths/UE4CommOpti/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Updated 6/6/2019
+*Updated 6/7/2019
 *For Squad/Insurgency Sandstorm/PS or other UE4 games for reference customization and optimization
 *Always testing stuff contact me twitch.tv/smoothschannel or discord for help or whatever
-*PoolSizeVRAMPercentage=50 is how i can lower vram usage for streaming/recording default is 70 i believe, remove or modify if you have low texture problems
+*PoolSizeVRAMPercentage=50 is how i can lower vram usage for streaming/recording default is 70 i believe, remove or modify if you have low texture problems.
+50% uses around 7gb of vram out of my 8gbs in full server combat in squad.

 Open Engine.ini and Copy/Paste commands/configs: